-The Special Educational Needs Co-ordinator (SENCO) oversees the children with SEN and supports teachers and teaching assistants in working with them and providing appropriate strategies and learning experiences.
+The Special Educational Needs Co-ordinator (SENCO) oversees the children with SEN and supports teachers and LSAs (learning support assistants) in working with them and providing appropriate strategies and learning experiences.
 Our SENCO is to be updated in the light of staffing and changes in provision.

-Our SEN policy is available at school from the school office.
+Our SEN policy is available at school from the school office or click here.

 Children with SEN will have an individual education plan (IEP) written by class teachers with targets to improve their learning or develop their skills.
-The IEPs are shared with parents at parents’ evenings.
+The IEPs are shared with parents.
 They are reviewed 3 times per year after assessments and new targets are written.

 ASC Resource Provision

 The Moorfield Resource provision is a specialist resource provision within the grounds of Moorfield Primary School which caters for children who have an Austism Spectrum Condition.